1910 World Series: Game 3

 Jack Coombs started again for Philadelphia, while Ed Reulbach was Chicago's starter.
 The game was played on a cold, cloudy day, and it drizzled during the second half of the match.
 An attendance of at least 30,000 fans had been expected by Chicago officials, but only 26,210 people showed up, though those who did stayed almost the entire game in spite of the home team's struggles.

 The game got off to an exciting and even start.
 The first batter, Amos Strunk of the Athletics, was walked by starting pitcher Ed Reulbach.
 Bris Lord sacrificed, and Home Run Baker singled on a low curveball, putting the Athletics up 1–0.
 However, in Chicago's half of the inning, they matched the Athletics, as Solly Hofman sent Jimmy Sheckard home after Sheckard had advanced to third on Frank Schulte's double.
 Harry Davis scored for Philadelphia at the beginning of the second inning on a Jack Barry double, and Barry himself scored when pitcher Jack Coombs doubled once more.
 Chicago quickly matched this as well – Joe Tinker doubled, and Ginger Beaumont and Jimmy Sheckard walked, loading the bases.
 Frank Schulte doubled again to tie the game at 3.

 Before the third inning, Reulbach was taken off, and Harry McIntire assumed his spot on the pitcher's mound for the Cubs.
 With one out and Eddie Collins on first, Home Run Baker hit a triple and put Philadelphia back in the lead.
 Harry Davis was hit by a pitch and went to first, and then Danny Murphy hit a three-run home run to right.
 This caused controversy as the Chicago players protested that the ball had not gone far enough and the hit should have counted as a double.
-Chicago's player-manager Frank Chance was ejected from the game, the first time in World Series history that a manager was punished in this way.
+Chicago's player-manager Frank Chance was ejected from the game, the second time in World Series history that a manager was punished in this way.
 McIntire was then taken off and replaced with Jack Pfiester.
 However, Pfiester's first pitch was hit for a double by Jack Barry, who scored when Ira Thomas hit to shortstop Joe Tinker.
 Tinker threw poorly to first base, allowing the Athletics to score their fifth run of the inning.
 A double play finally stemmed the bleeding, but the inning ended 8–3.